In this Guide

 Multifunctional UV LEDs

-This allows a wider spectrum to be covered and provides the best cure for the model.
+uses UV LEDs with 365nm, 385nm, 405nm wavelengths.
+The lights allow a wider spectrum to be covered and provide the best cure for the model.
 All three LED rods have a total wattage of 60W, which should be more than enough for proper curing.

 After a few minutes of curing, the model becomes warm to the touch due to the exothermic reaction generated by the resin during cure.